jemmy512/book-notes/CS/refactoring-2.md

 So, my overall advice on performance with refactoring is: Most of the time you should ignore it.
 If your refactoring introduces performance slow-downs, finish refactoring first and do performance tuning afterwards.

 * The second aspect I want to call your attention to is how small the steps were to remove volumeCredits:
-    1. Split Loop (227) to isolate the accumulation
+    1. `Split Loop` to isolate the accumulation
-    2. Slide Statements (223) to bring the initializing code next to the accumulation
+    2. `Slide Statements` to bring the initializing code next to the accumulation
     3. `Extract Function` to create a function for calculating the total
     4. `Inline Variable` to remove the variable completely